 Client Categorisation (applicable to new and existing users)

-The Financial Promotion regime requires all users to self-select into one of the two categories from 8 January 2024, otherwise:
+The Financial Promotion regime requires all users to self-select into one of the two categories, and revalidate their categorisation every 12 months.

 * Net assets do not include primary residence, pension (or any pension withdrawals) or any rights under qualifying contracts of insurance.
 High-risk investments include peer-to-peer loans, investment-based crowdfunding, units in a long-term asset fund, unlisted debt and equity (such as in companies not listed on an exchange like the London Stock Exchange), and cryptoassets.